arechiga-code/InVaIN/README.md

 ## Feedback, Issues, and Features:
 ### Feedback
 I'd love to get some feedback from users.
 I want to know how you are using InVaIN so I can focus on updating it in ways that improve your experience.
 If you'd like to do so you can email me at *invainapi@gmail.com* **(NOTE: Email abuse will result in your email address being BLOCKED AND/OR REMOVAL OF YOUR ACCESS to InVaIN's data retrieval services)** <br/>
-In that vien, I just wanted to outline some guidelines for submitting issues on github.
+In that vein, I just wanted to outline some guidelines for submitting issues on github.

 ### Bugs
 If you experience any bugs when running the package please submit an issue with a description of the issue.
 Bugs will take priority over all other issues.